Kenneth Stanley: Work

 In 2015, he coauthored Why Greatness Cannot Be Planned: The Myth of the Objective with Joel Lehman.
 Inspired by his work with PicBreeder and other research, they discuss how intentionally pursuing objectives can limit your success at achieving them, both for people and AI.
 According to the book, pursuing novelty instead of an objective is more likely to succeed in creative tasks.
 They argue that this could be a more effective way of funding scientific research or could as a way of running a business.
-It received positive reviews with one reviewer writing that, "If you are yearning to do what’s interesting, rather than optimizing a 'metric' of approach to a prescribed 'objective', you will love this book."
+It received positive reviews with one reviewer writing that, "If you are yearning to do what's interesting, rather than optimizing a 'metric' of approach to a prescribed 'objective', you will love this book."

 In 2015, he co-founded Geometric Intelligence a private research and development firm focusing on artificial intelligence and machine learning with Gary Marcus, Zoubin Ghahramani, and Doug Bemis.
 Uber acquired the firm in late 2016 and renamed it to Uber AI labs.
 He continued working at the firm after its acquisition as a senior research science manager and the head of Core AI research.
 He left both Uber AI Labs and the University of Central Florida in 2020 to lead the Open-Endedness team at OpenAI as a Research Science Manager.

 In 2017, Stanley won the 2017 ISAL Award for Outstanding Paper of the Decade 2002 – 2012 for his original 2002 NEAT paper with Risto Miikkulainen.
+After leaving OpenAI, he co-founded Maven, an open-ended social network, where he was CEO before leaving the company three months later due to a lack of traction.
+As of 2025, he is SVP of open-endedness at Lila Sciences.